 Top 10 Most Dangerous States

-- Texas – The Lone Star State leads the pack with 520 deaths attributed to animal attacks over the last 20 years.
+- Texas – The Lone Star State leads the pack with 520 deaths attributed to animal attacks over the span of 20 years.

 - California – The Golden State came in second, with 299 fatalities.

 - Florida – Coming in third place is the Sunshine State, clocking in at 247 deaths.

 - Tennessee – 170

 - Ohio – 161

 - Pennsylvania – 148